LuLuKar05/NightMarket/README.md

 - **Serviceable Obtainable Market (SOM):** $5B+ (Privacy-focused segment)

-## The Smart Contract Archictecture:
+## The Smart Contract Architecture:

 - The contract is valid Compact code and should compile and function as intended, given the current language and standard library documentation.